Cancer Research Training Award Fellow Sought for Statistician

-Applicants must have successfully completed a master’s degree in biostatistics, statistics, quantitative methods, and a related field.
+Applicants must have successfully completed a master’s or a doctor’s degree (preferred) in biostatistics, statistics, quantitative methods, or a related field.
 Experiences and coursework in statistics are essential, as is experience of applying statistical methods to cancer epidemiology studies, and statistical computing and software for statistical analysis.
 Knowledge and/or experiences of statistical synthetic data for disclosure limitation, estimation of rates of cancer incidence or mortality are preferred, but not required.

 To be considered for this position, the following materials must be received by the deadline: